-If you are experiencing any of the issues as listed above, chances are that the data stored in the NVRAM or PRAM has become corrupted.
+If you are experiencing any of these issues, the chances are that the data stored in NVRAM or PRAM on your Mac has become corrupted.

 Luckily, it is easy to Reset NVRAM and PRAM on Mac, which basically makes the NVRAM/PRAM settings go back to Factory Default Settings.

-The steps to Reset NVRAM on Mac vary, depending on whether your Mac is powered by Intel Processor, Apple M1 Processor and also if your Mac is equipped with Apple T2 security chip.
+The steps to Reset NVRAM on Mac vary, depending on whether your Mac is powered by Intel Processor, Apple M1/M2 Processor and also if your Mac is equipped with Apple T2 security chip.

-1. Reset NVRAM on Mac with Intel Processor
+1. Reset NVRAM on Mac with Apple M1/M2 Processor

 Disconnect all External Drives from your Mac (except External Keyboard) and follow the steps below to Reset NVRAM or PRAM on a Mac powered by Intel-based processor.